 - 10 Tbsp butter

 - 1 egg yolk

 - 1 tsp grated orange rind

 To make the pastry: Mix the egg yolk with the orange rind, sugar and 2 teaspoons chilled water in a small bowl and set aside.
 Sift the flour into a separate mixing bowl.
 Rub or cut in the butter into the flour until the mixture resembles fine breadcrumbs.
 Stir in the egg mixture and mix to a dough.
 Wrap in clear plastic wrap and chill for 30 minutes.

 To make the mincemeat: Put the first six ingredients into the food processor.
 Process until finely minced, but not puréed.
 Then add brown sugar, cinnamon, nutmeg, allspice, and salt.
 Process until JUST combined.
 Add the pecan nuts and process briefly, just to break up the nuts.
 Transfer the mixture to a bowl.
 Add melted butter and whiskey.
 Stir to combine thoroughly.

 Store airtight in the refrigerator, until ready to use; stir it occasionally, to redistribute the juice.
 Mince will keep for several months in the refrigerator, tightly covered.
 Or freeze it, for long-term storage.

 Preheat the oven to 400F.

 Roll out three-quarters of the pastry.
-Stamp out fluted rounds and use to line small muffin pan or 12 individual cupcake tins.
+Stamp out fluted rounds and use to line a small muffin pan or 12 individual cupcake tins.
 Roll out the remaining pastry thinly and stamp out round tops.
-Spoon a little filing into each pastry case and top with rounds.
+Spoon a little filling into each pastry case and top with rounds.
 Brush with a little beaten egg or milk and bake for 20-25 minutes until golden.
 Leave to cool.
 Dust the mince tarts with a little icing sugar.